-Wendover C of E Junior School is a mainstream Church of England Junior school which provides for children with a range of special educational needs including those with:
+Wendover C of E Junior School is a mainstream Church of England Junior school, which provides for children with a range of special educational needs including those with:

-- Communication and interaction needs; this includes speech, language and communication difficulties including autistic spectrum conditions - Cognition and Learning needs; this includes children who have learning difficulties and specific learning difficulties like dyslexia, dyspraxia and dyscalculia - Social, Emotional and Mental Health needs - Sensory and/or Physical Needs; this includes children who have visual or hearing needs, or a physical disability that affects their learning.
+- Communication and interaction needs; this includes speech, language and communication difficulties including autistic spectrum conditions. - Cognition and Learning needs; this includes children who have learning difficulties and specific learning difficulties like dyslexia, dyspraxia and dyscalculia - Social, Emotional and Mental Health needs, including children with Attention Deficit (Hyperactivity) Disorder) - Sensory and/or Physical Needs; this includes children who have visual or hearing needs, or a physical disability that affects their learning.